BinaryIgor/blog/posts/unit-integration-e2e-contract-x-tests-what-should-we-focus-on.md

 test('should sum two numbers', () => {
   var a = 2;
   var b = 2;

   var c = 4;

   assert.equal(sum(a, b), c);
 });
 ```
-We do not have any dependencies here, but if a unit has them, they are usually mocked or faked - either by using a library or creating our own, test-focused implementation of a needed dependency.
+We do not have any dependencies here, but if a unit has them, they are usually mocked or faked.
+It is done either by using a library or creating test-focused implementation of a needed dependency.

-Their main goal is to check whether a function/an object works in isolation, ignoring dependencies (as much as possible).
-They are fast to write and run, and easy to understand, because we are focused on a small, insulated piece of code.
+Their main goal is to check whether a function/an object works in isolation, ignoring its dependencies (as much as possible).
+They are fast to write and run, and because we are focused on a small, insulated piece of code - easy to understand.
 Also because of that, they can promote good design of functions and objects.
-If our design is bad, it becomes obvious when we try to write a test and see that we can not really, or that it is terribly complicated. **Unit tests keep our code in check - it needs to be testable, which means simple and focused on one specific thing.**
+If our design is bad, it becomes quite obvious when we try to write a test and see that we can not really, or that it is terribly complicated. **Unit tests keep our code in check - it needs to be testable, which means simple and focused on one, specific thing.**

-Unfortunately, they do require additional effort to maintain, because they are tightly coupled to the code that they test.
-We test functions or methods of an object directly assuming that it has/should have a specific behavior and we rely on the implementation details.
-When we refactor it, we also need to refactor tests.
-This might not be that bad, but the problem gets worse if we have an object that is a dependency of other object/objects and we do unit tests these dependent objects as well.
-Let's say that we have an object *A* and we have tested it thoroughly.
-Also, objects *B*, *C* and *D* use object *A* as a dependency.
+Unfortunately, they do require additional effort to maintain, because they are tightly coupled to the code they test.
+In unit tests, we test functions or methods of an object directly assuming that it has/should have a specific behavior and we rely on the implementation details.
+When we refactor this code, we also need to refactor its tests.
+This might not be that bad, but the problem gets worse if we have an object that is a dependency of other object/objects, and we unit test these dependent objects as well.
+Let's say that we have an object A and we have tested it thoroughly.
+Also, objects *B*, *C* and *D* use object *A* as dependency.
 We have written units tests for all of these objects: *B*, *C* and *D*, where we use fake version of the object *A*.
-Now, if we refactor object *A*, we not only need to refactor or possibly completely rewrite its tests, but we also need to update tests of all dependent objects: *B*, *C* and *D*.
-In that context, pure unit testing, where we fake/mock all dependencies and directly control how they should behave can actually hamper refactoring and code evolution, because we know that even the simplest change of an object might mean lots of changes in many other places and tests specifically.
+Now, if we refactor object *A*, we not only need to refactor, or possibly completely rewrite its tests, but we also need to update tests of all dependent objects: *B*, *C* and *D*.
+In that context, pure unit testing, where we fake/mock all dependencies and directly control how they should behave, can actually hamper refactoring and code evolution, because even the simplest change of an object might mean lots of changes in many other places, tests especially.

-Finally, although they are fast to write, run and easy to understand they only test a function/an object in isolation.
+Finally, even though they are fast to run, write and easy to understand they only test a function/an object in isolation.
 We can only be sure that this particular unit under test works.
-If it is used in a collaboration with other functions/methods (which is almost always the case), we do not know if it will work with them or not. **Because of that, I would argue that the usefulness of unit tests is limited to the pieces of code that are reusable and/or complex and focused on one, specific thing.** These can be library functions, reusable components, public clients of a certain protocol, file parsers, algorithms and so on.
+If it is used in a collaboration with other functions/methods (which is almost always the case), we do not know whether it will work with them or not. **Because of that, I would argue that the usefulness of unit tests is limited to pieces of code that are reusable and/or complex and focused on one, specific thing.** These can be library functions, reusable components, public clients of certain protocols, file parsers, algorithms and so on.

 ## Integration Tests

 Tests that check whether a few components (units) work together.
 Components might be functions or objects/classes.
-**The key difference between integration and unit tests is that we do not mock/fake our dependencies, but try to use real ones, and we test multiple units together, not in isolation.**
+**The key difference between integration and unit tests: we do not mock/fake dependencies, but try to use real ones, and we test multiple units together, not in isolation.**

-The dependencies/components may make real http requests to a fake server/API (controlled by us) and talk with a real database (also running locally and controlled by us).
+The dependencies/components may make real http requests to a fake server/API, controlled by us, and talk with a real database, which also runs locally and is controlled by us.
 We do want to test a few components at once, but we should also be able to run all tests locally and have total control over all variables.
-If there are external dependencies, like other servers or databases, we want to run as similar as possible to our production versions of them, but locally, and control their behavior and state to make our tests deterministic, reliable and robust, not flaky.
+If there are external dependencies, like other servers or databases, we want to run them in a way as similar as possible to our production, but locally, and control their behavior and state to make our tests deterministic, reliable and robust, not flaky.

-The purpose of them is to check whether a few components, be it functions or objects/classes, work together.
+The main purpose of *Integration Tests* is to check whether a few components, be it functions or objects/classes, work together.
 Because of that, they can be slower to write and run, but they require less maintenance and give higher degree of
 confidence, because we test not only single units of work (functions, objects), but also whether and how they work together.
 This resembles much more the way our software is used in the target environment, in real life.